-Due to interactions between the bridging code and driver code, the spanning- tree state is handled incorrectly.
-In pre-9.1, this shows up most readily on serial lines.
-If a serial line is shut and then no-shut, the port goes into blocking and then stays there.
-Similarly, if you have an Ethernet port and you pull the cable out, the port will go down.
-But if you wait for a minute or so (give the spanning-tree protocol time to recompute) and then plug the cable back in, you will see the port go into Forwarding immediately.
+- There was a condition whereby the token ring chipset would become the Ring Parameter Server but the LAN Manager could not discover this fact and so would not respond to requests by other stations to insert onto the ring.
+[CSCdi09108] - The message "Ignore Format 3 type 4 XIDs for SDLLC connections" is sent by NCP when VTAM is brought down.
+Once VTAM is brought down there is no point for the Cisco to initiate connection.
+[CSCdi09211] - Due to interactions between the bridging code and driver code, the spanning tree state would be handled correctly.
+In pre-9.1, this would show up most readily on Serial lines.
+If a serial line was shut and then no-shut the port would go into blocking and then stay there.
+This same bug also shows up in other ways.
+Namely if you have an Ethernet port and you pull the cable out, the port will go down.
+But if you wait for a minute or so (give the Spanning Tree protocol time to recompute) and then plug the cable back in you'll see the port go into Forwarding immediately.
 This can cause temporary network meltdowns.
-[CSCdi09535] IP Routing Protocols
+[CSCdi09535]